TeamNewPipe/NewPlayer/README.md

 6. **Give NewPlayer access to your media**

-   You can do this by implementing your own [`MediaRepository`](https://github.com/TeamNewPipe/NewPlayer/blob/dev/new-player/src/main/java/net/newpipe/newplayer/repository/MediaRepository.kt).
-You can find more information about the [`MediaRepository`](https://github.com/TeamNewPipe/NewPlayer/blob/dev/new-player/src/main/java/net/newpipe/newplayer/repository/MediaRepository.kt) inside its [`code documentation`](https://github.com/TeamNewPipe/NewPlayer/blob/dev/new-player/src/main/java/net/newpipe/newplayer/repository/MediaRepository.kt#L32-71).
+   You can do this by implementing your own [`MediaRepository`](https://teamnewpipe.github.io/NewPlayer/new-player/net.newpipe.newplayer.repository/-media-repository/index.html).
+You can find more information about the [`MediaRepository`](https://teamnewpipe.github.io/NewPlayer/new-player/net.newpipe.newplayer.repository/-media-repository/index.html) inside its [`code documentation`](https://github.com/TeamNewPipe/NewPlayer/blob/dev/new-player/src/main/java/net/newpipe/newplayer/repository/MediaRepository.kt#L32-71).
 You can also find a [test implementation](https://github.com/TeamNewPipe/NewPlayer/blob/dev/test-app/src/main/java/net/newpipe/newplayer/testapp/TestMediaRepository.kt) of it in the test-app.

 7. **Do advanced things**
    Like applying caching and prefetching to your media repository using the meta `MediaRepository` implementations, or perform error handling and error recovering. *TOOD: Write the documentation for this*

+## Documentation

+You can find the code documentation for NewPlayer [here](https://teamnewpipe.github.io/NewPlayer/).

 ## How does NewPlayer work